Sim0nD3p/PySM/README.md

 ## where I am:
 # TODO bugs in containerInspector
+- bug not returning containerInstance in containerSelector, subtype not beeing updated correctly bug was triggering handle_change for each new index added (fixed with enable change variable) now need to fix logic around subtype_cb
   - shelfContent not updating on delete
   - display different color for each storage object
   - finalise movement (drag to move)